Diagonal flow detects topology of strata: Strategies

-The dynamical issues considered here are stable under passing to a finite cover of the given stratum component $\calC$.
-We pass to the space $\calC^{\root}$ of \emph{rooted differentials}: differentials marked with a horizontal separatrix (or, equivalently, a horizontal unit tangent vector at a marked point).
-The reasons are two-fold.
-Unlike $\calC$, the cover $\calC^{\root}$ is a manifold, which simplifies various transversality (and fundamental group) arguments.
-Also, a generic rooted differential admits a description via a zippered rectangles construction.
+The dynamical issues we consider are stable under passing to a finite cover of the given stratum component $\calC$.
+Accordingly, in \Cref{s:rooted} we pass to the space $\calC_\root$ of \emph{rooted differentials}: differentials decorated with a choice of horizontal unit tangent vector at a singularity.
+We do this for two reasons.
+Most importantly, a generic rooted differential admits a canonical decomposition into \emph{zippered rectangles}.
+Also, while $\calC$ has a complicated orbifold structure, the cover $\calC_\root$ is a manifold; this simplifies various transversality and fundamental group arguments.